 A second way of saying I love you in Arabic to a woman is ana bamout feeki (انا بموت فيكي).
 The -i at the end of the word is a long vowel, which means that there’s a clearly noticeable difference to the masculine version.
 Additionally, the long vowel is also added at the end of the word in the Arabic script.

 If you have Arabic friends or family, or regularly enjoy Arabic music or movies, chances are high that you have heard the word habibi before.

 The word habibi (حبيبي) is associated with warm feelings and love.
-It deviates from the word habib (lovely), ending the with ending -i (for “my”), literally meaning “my lovely”.
+It deviates from the word habib (lovely), ending with -i (for “my”), literally meaning “my lovely”.
 The English equivalent would be darling, my love, dear or sweetheart.

 Note that habibi (حبيبي) is used when speaking to a man.
 The female equivalent is habibti (حبيبتي).

 If you’d like to add an extra note when saying I love you in Arabic, simply add habibi (or habibti for a female) at the end.